alectunbridge/apprentice-boot-camp-improving-code/docs/_posts/0006-01-01-set-up-codacy.md

 Other things you can explore in Codacy

-* Create an comment to represent one of the issues
+* Create a GH comment to represent one of the issues
 * Create an issue to represent one of the issues (you’ll need to enable issues on the repo)
 * Add the badge to the repo README from Codacy settings
 * Ignore one of the issues